Quantum Mpemba effect in parity-time symmetric systems: Introduction

 Uncovering distinct manifestations of the QMPE is critical to elucidating its underlying mechanisms.
 Non-Hermiticity, which profoundly modifies spectral properties, can host rich relaxation dynamics that are impossible in the Hermitian realm~\cite{Kawabata.17.PRL,Xiao.19.PRL,Wen.20.NPJQI,Fang.21.CP,Ding.22.PRA,Nori.22.PRR,Akram.23.SR,Ma.25.PRA,Guo.25.A}.
 In open Hermitian systems, non-Hermiticity emerges at the level of Liouvillian superoperators, giving rise to effective non-Hermitian systems~\cite{Giulio.25.E} or spectrum singularities known as Liouvillian exceptional points where both the eigenvalues and eigenmodes of Liouvillian superoperators coalesce~\cite{Prosen.10.JSM,Albert.14.PRA,Minganti.19.PRA,Hatano.19.MP,Minganti.18.PRA}.
 Recent works have revealed direct connections between the QMPE and Liouvillian exceptional points~\cite{Zhang.25.NC, Chatterjee.23.PRL,Chatterjee.24.PRA,Zhou.23.PRR}.
-Remarkably, a recent experiment clearly demonstrated that Liouvillian exceptional points coincide precisely with the occurrence condition of the QMPE~\cite{Zhang.25.NC}, offering compelling evidence for non-Hermiticity as a possible trigger for the QMPE.
-However, it remains unclear whether the QMPE can occur in intrinsic non-Hermitian systems with nontrivial non-Hermitian symmetries~\cite{Bender.1998.prl,bender.2005.cp,Bender.24.RMP,Ozdemir.19.NM}, where non-Hermiticity already manifests at the bare Hamiltonian level.
+In particular, a recent experiment demonstrated that Liouvillian exceptional points coincide precisely with the occurrence condition of the QMPE~\cite{Zhang.25.NC}, providing compelling evidence for the connection between the QMPE and non-Hermiticity.
+Motivated by this link, it is natural to ask whether the QMPE should generically appear in non-Hermitian systems.
+However, whether the QMPE can occur in intrinsic non-Hermitian systems, where non-Hermiticity is inherent at the Hamiltonian level and involves nontrivial non-Hermitian symmetries~\cite{Bender.1998.prl,bender.2005.cp,Bender.24.RMP,Ozdemir.19.NM}, remains largely unexplored.

 The absence of this critical evidence has defied the ubiquity of the QMPE across Hermitian and non-Hermitian regimes--even amid strong indications~\cite{Zhang.25.NC, Chatterjee.23.PRL,Chatterjee.24.PRA,Zhou.23.PRR,Giulio.25.E,Guo.25.A}.